nicklockwood/CryptoCoding/README.md

 The CryptoCoding category extends NSData with the following methods:

-    - (NSData *)AESEncryptedDataWithPassword:(NSString *)password IV:(NSData **)IV salt:(NSData **)salt error:(NSError **)error;
+    - (NSData *)AESEncryptedDataWithPassword:(NSString *)password IV:(NSData **)IV salt:(NSData **)salt error:(NSError **)error version:(float)version;

 This method takes a password and returns an encrypted copy of the data using the AES128 algorithm.
 Note the IV (Initialization Vector) and salt arguments.
 These arguments are pointers to values that will be returned by the method.
 It is important to preserve the salt and IV values as you will need them to decrypt the data later.
 Only the password is secret - the salt and IV values can be stored in cleartext along with the encrypted data.
+Pass 0 for the version parameter to use the default encryption version.
+If you need to provide legacy support, use 1.0.

-    - (NSData *)AESDecryptedDataWithPassword:(NSString *)password IV:(NSData *)IV salt:(NSData *)salt error:(NSError **)error;
+    - (NSData *)AESDecryptedDataWithPassword:(NSString *)password IV:(NSData *)IV salt:(NSData *)salt error:(NSError **)error version:(float)version;

 This method takes a password, salt and IV value and returns an unencrypted copy of the data.
 The password, salt and IV must all match those used to originally create the data.
+The version value should match the version used to encrypt the data originally (either 1.0 or 2.0).

 CryptoArchive methods